ptkim1/csg/readme.md

 seating_generator.py will create a Seating object
 * with precisely specified dimensions and aisles
 * randomly according to reasonable constraints otherwise
-* seating will be probably a dict containing a boolean array and some meta-information
+* seating is an object with an array representing the seating, and variables containing some meta-information

 attendees_generator.py will take params from a seating object and generate groups of people, according to certain parameters (max and min number of people allowed in the seating)
 * probably a list of ints, each int being the number of people in the group